stephkoltun/instaflow/ref/blogpost.md

 ###Method
 The service uses a number of different APIs to gather and process data.
 1. Facebook Graph API
 When the user inputs two locations, this is processed through Facebook's Graph API to find nearby places as well as to get a "Facebook ID" for the particular locations.
-The method returns a paginated collection of any places within a particular distance (in meters) from the originating place.
-In testing, I often found that specifying anything below 900m returned no results.
+The method returns a paginated collection of any places within a particular distance (in meters) from the supplied location.
+Strangely, when testing, I often found that specifying anything below 900m returned no results.
 Below is a sample output of the JSON response.

 {
     "name": "New York City Halloween Parade",
     "id": "142696759079705",